k3ntar0/html-table-to-excel/README.md

 # HTML table to Excel xlsx file Chrome Extension

+## Description

+This is a Chrome extension that allows you to download an HTML table as an Excel xlsx file.

+## Usage

+1. Right-click (context menus) on an HTML table.
+2. Click on `Download table as Excel`.

 ## Development

 1. Clone the repository
 2. Run `pnpm install`
 3. Run `pnpm run dev`